Best Time to Visit Guyana, French Guiana, & Suriname

-The best time to visit Guyana is from late August to September or February to March, just after the end of the rainy seasons.
+The best time to visit Guyana and its neighbors is from late August to September or February to March, just after the end of the rainy seasons.
 This is because everything is green and lush, the Kaieteur Falls are full of water, and rainfall is not too high.

-Guyana has an equatorial climate – meaning warm, humid, and tropical.
+Guyana weather (as well as Suriname and French Guiana weather) is equatorial – meaning warm, humid, and tropical.
 With over 90% off its territory covered in rainforests and away from the coast, venturing into the interior of Guyana is comparable to weather in the Amazon.
-Weather Underground is a good source of climate information for the three Guianas.

 See our Top Guiana Tours for inspiration on trips either to Guyana only or for combinations including Guyana, Suriname and French Guiana.
 The weather in Suriname follows similar patterns to Guyana weather with two rainy seasons and two dry seasons.
 The weather in French Guiana is also similar with rainy and dry seasons at the same times as Suriname and Guyana.